Virtually imaged phased array: History and applications

 VIPA was proposed and named by Shirasaki in 1996.
+Prior to the publication in the paper, a preliminary presentation was given by Shirasaki at a conference.
+This presentation was reported in Laser Focus World.
 The details of this new approach to producing angular dispersion were described in the patent.
-The VIPA was initially of particular interest in the field of optical communications technology.
-The VIPA was first applied to optical wavelength division multiplexing (WDM) and a wavelength demultiplexer was demonstrated for a channel spacing of 0.8 nm, which was a standard channel spacing then.
-Later, a much smaller channel separation of 24 pm and a 3 dB bandwidth of 6 pm were achieved by Weiner at 1550 nm wavelength range.
-For another application, by utilizing the wavelength-dependent length of the light path due to the angular dispersion of the VIPA, the compensation of chromatic dispersion of fibers was studied and demonstrated.
-The compensation was further developed for tunable systems by using adjustable mirrors or a spatial light modulator (SLM).
-Using the VIPA, compensation of polarization mode dispersion was also achieved.
-Furthermore, pulse shaping using the combination of a VIPA for high-resolution wavelength splitting/recombining and a SLM was demonstrated.
+Since then, in the first ten years, the VIPA was of particular interest in the field of optical fiber communication technology.
+The VIPA was first applied to optical wavelength division multiplexing (WDM) and a wavelength demultiplexer was demonstrated for a channel spacing of 0.8 nm, which was a standard channel spacing at the time.
+Later, a much smaller channel separation of 24 pm and a 3 dB bandwidth of 6 pm were achieved by Weiner in 2005 at 1550 nm wavelength range.
+For another application, by utilizing the wavelength-dependent length of the light path due to the angular dispersion of the VIPA, the compensation of chromatic dispersion of fibers was studied and demonstrated (Shirasaki, 1997).
+The compensation was further developed for tunable systems by using adjustable mirrors or a spatial light modulator (Weiner, 2006).
+Using the VIPA, compensation of polarization mode dispersion was also achieved (Weiner, 2008).
+Furthermore, pulse shaping using the combination of a VIPA for high-resolution wavelength splitting/recombining and a SLM was demonstrated (Weiner, 2010).

 A drawback of the VIPA is its limited free spectral range due to the high diffraction order.
-To expand the functional wavelength range, a VIPA was combined with a regular diffraction grating to provide a broadband two-dimensional spectral disperser.
-This configuration was experimentally demonstrated for high-resolution WDM (> 1000 channels), and has also been applied to various fields and devices, such as a laser frequency comb, a spectrometer, an astrophysical instrument, Brillouin spectroscopy in biomechanics, beam scanning, microscopy, tomography imaging, and metrology.
+To expand the functional wavelength range, Shirasaki combined a VIPA with a regular diffraction grating in 1997 to provide a broadband two-dimensional spectral disperser.
+This configuration can be a high performance substitute for diffraction gratings in many grating applications.
+After the mid 2000s, the two-dimensional VIPA disperser has been used in various fields and devices, such as high-resolution WDM (Weiner, 2004), a laser frequency comb (Diddams, 2007), a spectrometer (Nugent-Glandorf, 2012), astrophysical instruments (Le Coarer, 2017, Bourdarot, 2018, Delboulbé, 2022, and Stacey, 2024), Brillouin spectroscopy in biomechanics (Scarcelli, 2008, Rosa, 2018, and Margueritat, 2020), other Brillouin spectroscopy (Loubeyre, 2022 and Wu, 2023), beam scanning (Ford, 2008), microscopy (Jalali, 2009), tomography imaging (Ellerbee, 2014), metrology (Bhattacharya, 2015), fiber laser (Xu, 2020), LiDAR (Fu, 2021), and surface measurement (Zhu, 2022).